 The separation of logical components in the engine source code has progressed to the following state:

-index.html: This is the file that contains the HTML code that defines the canvas on the web page for the game and loads all of the source code for your game.
+index.html: This is the file that contains the HTML code that defines the canvas on the web page for the game and loads the source code for your game.

 src/glsl_shaders: This is the folder that contains all the GLSL shader source code files that draws the elements of your game.